abates/bms/README.md

 the movie, the list of lead actors as well as a plot synopsis.

 Assets belong to folders and folders can have one ore more sub-folders.
 The system has a root folder that top-level folders belong to.
-However, assets can not be assigned to the root folder.
+Folders are themselves specialized assets.
+Therefore, a folder also can have metadata.

 Folder Layout Example:
 ```